0Ky/screenclip/TO-DO.md

 27. [ ] Streamline styles and UI components for consistency across all pages/modules.
 28. [ ] Introduce new input fields as necessary, ensuring they're intuitive and user-friendly.
 Coordinate with backend for integration, and if corresponding functionality doesn't exist, implement it.
 29. [ ] Implement interactive tooltips or helper guides for new input fields to assist users.

+### **Documentation:**

+30. [ ] Add inline comments throughout the codebase to clarify function, method purposes, highlighting any complexities or nuances.
+31. [ ] Create a developer's guide detailing the architecture, data flow, and best practices for extending or modifying the application.
+32. [ ] Draft a comprehensive user manual or FAQ for the application, covering installation, basic usage, troubleshooting, and advanced features.